alphabaay/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-this file is for learning shell basic
+this file is shell basiv